cyrbil/GameOnCanvas/README.md

 **GameOnCanvas** (or GOC) is a small, free JavaScript frameword for manipulating canvas elements to create animations or game for recent navigators.
-It‚Äôs fully oriented object and included many kickass functionalities.
+Itís fully oriented object and included many kickass functionalities.

-The GOC‚Äôs main purpose is to go beyond the standard canvas API for browser.
+The GOCís main purpose is to go beyond the standard canvas API for browser.
 It improves compatibility and come with many objects that can be draw and easily animated.